efekaanefe/Inverse-Kinematics/README.md

 # Inverse-Kinematics
-Inverse kinematics with different dimensions and number of links
+Inverse kinematics with various methods in 2D/3D